orfeotoolbox/OTB/Documentation/Cookbook/rst/FAQ.rst

 First, you can send an email to the user mailing list (otb-users@googlegroups.com) to let us know what functionality you would like to introduce in OTB.
-If the functionality seems important for the OTB users, we will then discuss on how to retrieve your code, make the necessary adaptions, check with you that the results are correct and finally include it in the next release.
+If the functionality seems important for OTB users, we will then discuss on how to retrieve your code, make the necessary adaptions, check with you that the results are correct and finally include it in the next release.

 You can also run the nightly tests so we have a wider range of platforms to detect bugs earlier.
-Look at section [sec:runningTheTests].

 You can also find more information about how to contribute at https://www.orfeo-toolbox.org/community